 Remember That Apple Butter Should Thicken as it Cools

 You might even see that the apple butter has a similar consistency to applesauce at first, but this can change as it cools.
-Once the apple butter has cooled substantially, it should be a lot different, and it will no longer run off of a spoon as it did before.
+Once it has cooled substantially, it should be a lot different, and it will no longer run off of a spoon as it did before.

 Enjoy Your Apple Butter